Surrey School Basic Need Capital Programme for Education Expansion

 A public procurement tender has been announced by a government department in Panama.
 The tender is currently active and open for participation.
 The purchasing unit responsible for this procurement process is the Department of Purchases.

-The ITM University Institution seeks independent contractors to provide administrative support services for educational institutions.
-This procurement is part of the implementation of Interadministrative Contract No. 4600103668 of 2025 between Medellín's Special District of Science, Technology and Innovation, the Education Secretariat, and ITM.
-The services require contractors to work independently without employment relationship, assuming their own risks and responsibilities.
+The ITM University Institution will provide independent contractor services for legal support professional management.
+This work supports the implementation of Interadministrative Contract No. 4600090182 of 2021 between the Municipality of Medellín's Mobility Secretariat and ITM.
+The contractor operates independently without employment relationship, assuming their own risk.

 Disclaimer: IndexBox Tenders does not issue, announce, or publish this tender.
 This information is aggregated from publicly available sources and is provided for informational purposes only.
 IndexBox Tenders is not affiliated with, endorsed by, or acting on behalf of the tender issuer.
 Users should verify all information directly with the official tender source before making any decisions or taking any action.